ecodynlab/GALUP/Index.md

 **Active sensors** consist of a transmitter and a receiver that may (monostatic system) or may not be (bistatic system) co-located.
 It transmits a known signal at a particular wavelength and receives some portion of the signal in the direction of a receiver.
 In case of a monostatic system, the received signal is called “backscatter”.
 Examples include camera w/ flash, Light Detection and Ranging (LIDAR), Synthetic aperture radar (SAR) **Passive Sensors** consist of receiver that receives naturally occurring EM energy from a target at a particular wavelength and direction.
 Examples include camera without flash and radiometers.

-•	Geo-stationary/ geo stationary/ geo-synchronous : continuous coverage of synchronous : continuous coverage of one region one region only (meteorological applications, high Earth (meteorological applications, high Earth orbit of ~36000 km; low/coarser spatial resolution; ~36000 km; low/coarser spatial resolution; e.g GOES, Japanese GOES, Japanese GMS, European GMS, European Metosat Metosat)
-•	Polar orbiting (100s km, low Earth orbit, high/fine spatial Polar orbiting (100s km, low Earth orbit, high/fine spatial resolution; repeat global resolution; repeat global coverage; e.g. coverage; e.g. Landsat Landsat, Landsat Landsat TM, NOAA AVHRR, SSM/I TM, NOAA AVHRR, SSM/I)
-•	Neither Neither - Tropical Rainfall Mapping Mission (TRMM), Tropical Rainfall Mapping Mission (TRMM), +/- 35deg

 **2.2 Resolution:**

-o Spatial Describes how far apart two targets have to be so that they are detected as separate signals If the detectable distance is small à fine or high spatial resolution (e.g. LandSat 30m)
+• Spatial Describes how far apart two targets have to be so that they are detected as separate signals If the detectable distance is small à fine or high spatial resolution (e.g. LandSat 30m)

-o Temporal (or repeat frequency or repeat coverage or revisit time) Describes how often a sensor observes the same target.If the revisit time is small, i.e. the target is observed more frequently, the temporal resolution is considered high (e.g. SMAP at about 2-3 days).
+• Temporal (or repeat frequency or repeat coverage or revisit time) Describes how often a sensor observes the same target.If the revisit time is small, i.e. the target is observed more frequently, the temporal resolution is considered high (e.g. SMAP at about 2-3 days).
 On the other hand if the revisit time is longer or infrequent, e.g. LandSat at about 16 days, the temporal resolution is low/coarse.
 Typically, finer spatial resolution is associated with infrequent coverage because it covers less area during each overpass.

-o Radiometric
+• Radiometric
 It describes the number of wavelengths observed.
 For example, multispectral sensors observe about 10s of bands (or wavelength regions) in the VI/NIR spectrum, providing discrete observations.
 In contrast, hyperspectral sensors or imaging spectrometers observe 100s of wavelengths in the VI/NIR spectrum and provide continuous observations.

 **2.3 Graphics:**